Meningitis - cryptococcal

 Your health care provider will examine you and ask about your symptoms.

 A lumbar puncture (spinal tap) is used to diagnose meningitis.
-In this test, a sample of cerebrospinal fluid (CSF) is removed from your spine and tested.
+In this test, a sample of cerebrospinal fluid (CSF) is removed from the space around your spine and tested.

 Other tests that may be done include: